trans-travel/trans-travel/us/id.md

    challenged](https://lambdalegal.org/case/roe-v-critchfield/)
-   court and a temporary restraining order against this law, thus bathroom/shower access in schools is temporarily allowed in Idaho(verified Mar.
-14, 2025).
+   court and a temporary restraining order against this law, thus bathroom/shower access in schools is temporarily allowed in Idaho (verified Mar.
+17, 2025).
 Note however that this only blocks this _state_ law, and does not block any local school policies that are discriminatory, as those aren't at issue in the lawsuit.
  * Enforcement of school bathroom regulations is unclear.
 But see above,